 Encouraging them to think independently of you is critical to their ability to change long-held patterns and behaviors that aren’t working.
 Independent thought and experimentation foster and develop the individual’s ability to create the new map that will be their guide as they move forward.
 Pushing them to select goals that are challenging and specific helps them build the structure that supports the new behaviors as they emerge.
 Holding them accountable for their choices means praising what is working and encouraging a quick transition from what isn’t working to addressing what can work.

 Acknowledge and Encourage Forward Movement In the Moment

-Helping people re-shape their self-perception means letting them know that you notice the changes when and where they happen.
+Helping people reshape their self-perception means letting them know that you notice the changes when and where they happen.
 Don’t wait for the next official performance review or conversation to acknowledge their progress and encourage continued movement forward.
 When you notice the change, say something about it to the person in that moment.
-Impromptu acknowledgement encourages continued action and is a powerful motivator.
+Impromptu acknowledgment encourages continued action and is a powerful motivator.
 Encouragement helps them push through when the process is scary and challenging.

 Encouraging others to do the thinking for themselves delivers a huge dividend for all involved.
 Creativity abounds, and people learn to encourage and support each other instead of lamenting what isn’t working.

 Are you ready to instill in those you lead the courage and motivation they need to excel?